 Many Wheaton students pursue careers in medical, dental or other health-related fields.
 Wheaton does not offer a "pre-med" or "pre-health" major, but the Wheaton curriculum does prepare students for those fields.
 Check here for course recommendations for students interested in pre-med/pre-health careers.

-Before formally declaring a major, students must meet with a major advisor to discuss their plans and to outline their major programs.
+Before formally declaring a major, students must meet with a major advisor in the appropriate academic department or program to discuss their plans and to outline their major programs.

 A student who has demonstrated exceptional academic achievement may propose an independent major, which is normally designed in collaboration with an advising committee comprised of faculty advisors from two or more academic departments.